ultima-ib/ultibi-frtb-book/src/ui.md

 # UI

-**`ultibi's`** provides a user friendly interface of your dataset and allows you to perform analysis live - without need to write any further code.
+Everything discussed in [Calculation](./calculation/calc_intro.md) chapter can be done via a UI. **`ultibi's`** provides a user friendly interface of your dataset and allows you to perform analysis live - without need to write any further code.

 ![ultibi ui](./assets/ui.png)